Judiciary Financial Disclosure Reports

 Reports are required to be destroyed six years after filing.

-Reference the regulations that govern the filing of, and access to, financial disclosure reports by judges and judiciary employees under the Ethics in Government Act of 1978, as amended.
+Reference the regulations that govern the filing of, and access to, financial disclosure reports by judges and judiciary employees under the Financial Disclosure Requirements of Federal Personnel (5 U.S.C. §§ 13101-13111).
 The regulations on access are provided in Chapter 5.

 Read the Financial Disclosure Reporting Instructions (pdf) for judicial officers and employees.
 These instructions govern the preparation and filing of the four separate types of reports - nomination, initial, annual, and final.